The best events in Rome this August 2023

 Viale di Porta Ardeatina, 55

-The best of the best of Italian jazz will be playing at Casa del Jazz this summer.
-Si può Fare Casa del Jazz is the summer edition dedicated to jazzhosted at Villa Osio, bringing a diverse selection of jazz musicians to Rome to play till September 26th in the venue’s garden, adding an edgier side to the city’s summer music scene.
+Great names from the Italian and international music scene will be playing at Casa del Jazz this summer.
+Summertime is the festival dedicated to jazz hosted at Villa Osio, bringing a diverse selection of jazz musicians to Rome to play till August 6th in the venue’s garden, adding an edgier side to the city’s summer music scene.
 August concerts include Flamenco Tango Neapolis (1 August), Elisabetta Serio Quartet special guest Sarah Jane Morris (2 August), Musica Nuda (3 August), Frida Bollani Magoni (4 August), James Senese (5 August), and Orchestra di Piazza Vittorio (6 August).

 Concerti del Tempietto